dS JT Gravity and Double-Scaled SYK: Correlation Functions and Bulk Emergence

 We can now recover the expected exponential decay \eqref{G0(t)} using the deep IR (on cosmic scales) of our bulk.
 We begin with an analytic argument, which we will later corroborate with numerics below.
 Assuming that the late time limit $t \to \infty$ commutes with the homogenization \eqref{Ghomo}, we can use that

 to find that, up to an overall coefficient which can be absorbed into the normalization of the field $\upphi$,

 where we have used \eqref{TdS} (as well as the equivalence of the bulk temperature and tomperature) to rewrite the exponents.
-In \eqref{massless} we have subtracted off the nondecaying mode in order to study the leading quasinormal \textit{decay}.
 This is the deep IR cosmic scale exponential decay of the retarded two-point function that was promised earlier.

-The integral \eqref{Ghomo} can be done numerically (for a fixed choice of $r_{\mathrm{sh}}$, e.g. $r_{\mathrm{sh}} = 0.95\,\ell$) and plotted in both the massless and massive cases.
-The results are given in figures \ref{timelike} and \ref{timelikem} respectively.
+The integral \eqref{tta} can be done numerically (for a fixed choice of $r_{\mathrm{sh}}$, e.g. $r_{\mathrm{sh}} = 0.95\,\ell$) and plotted.
+The result is given in figure \ref{timelikem} below for $m^2\ell^2 = 0.75$ and in figure \ref{multiple} below for several other choices of mass (to illustrate the generic nature of the main features).